From Savings to Homeownership: A Step-by-Step Guide to Buying Your First Home

 With an FHSA in Canada, you can contribute up to $8,000 per year, to a lifetime maximum of $40,000.
 Contributions are tax-deductible, your investments grow tax-free, and qualifying withdrawals for your first home are also tax-free.

-Can You Combine the FHSA with the Home Buyers' Plan?
+Can You Combine the FHSA with Other Programs?

 What Is the Minimum Down Payment for a Home?